Howard Gilman Foundation Inc

 Leadership Philosophy

-Laura Aden emphasizes the foundation's grantee-centered approach: "Relationships between funders and grantseekers are fraught with all kinds of power dynamics, and at the Gilman Foundation, we try to do everything that we possibly can to break that down and say, 'What is it that you need, and how can we help you get there?'"
+Laura Aden emphasises the foundation's grantee-centred approach: "Relationships between funders and grantseekers are fraught with all kinds of power dynamics, and at the Gilman Foundation, we try to do everything that we possibly can to break that down and say, 'What is it that you need, and how can we help you get there?'"

 She adds: "The performing arts community in New York City is why we exist.
 We exist to serve them."

-On staffing: "I was looking for people who were working artists or had worked at nonprofit arts organizations" - reflecting the foundation's commitment to hiring staff with lived nonprofit arts experience.
+On staffing: "I was looking for people who were working artists or had worked at nonprofit arts organisations" - reflecting the foundation's commitment to hiring staff with lived nonprofit arts experience.

 Application Process & Timeline